 🍰 Company bake-off

-Ok, this technically works best as a company meetup activity, but the thought and preparation can take time!
-Basically, you get everyone (who wants to participate) to make something edible representing their culture or the country they live in.
-You don’t have to turn it into a competition – sampling yummy things from around the world is pay-off in itself – although the homemade rakı someone brought to our last Timely meetup was on another level of good…
+This technically works best as a company meetup activity, but you can also hold it virtually (which just means you get to eat more of your own prized entry).
+Basically, you get everyone who wants to participate to make something edible representing their culture or the country they live in.
+You don’t have to turn it into a competition—sampling yummy things from around the world is pay-off in itself—although the homemade rakı someone brought to our last Timely meetup was on another level of good…

 Everyday remote socializing

-Remember: remote team building isn’t just for Christmas; it requires an ongoing team-wide effort to mean anything useful.
+Remote team building isn’t just for Christmas or an annual meetup; it requires an ongoing team-wide effort to mean anything useful.
 So think about how you can bridge the physical gap with your colleagues and work social interaction into your everyday.

 Just remember that you should still meet in-person when you can!
 Company meet-ups, Christmas parties, new employee onboarding, and conferences are all great opportunities to bond together as real, living and breathing humans.